 When managing a fleet, equipment failures often appear, and some can easily escalate to an urgent equipment repair situation.
 A good corrective maintenance repair will bring back, as soon as possible, the original function of equipment.
 Hence, to minimize downtime.
 Unfortunately, it often involves urgent repairs or part replacements.
 It ignores any preventive measures.
 This has a huge impact on operations of any business using equipment or relying on vehicles for transport.
 The bottom line, service reliability, customer satisfaction, and several other elements can be adversely affected when the only method used is corrective maintenance.

-- Sub-optimal: equipment lifespan is not maximized because only the bare minimum is done to keep the unit operational.
+- Sub-optimal Performance: Equipment lifespan and performance is lessened when only specific damage is repaired as a bare minimum solution to keep the unit operational.

 Preventive maintenance is a set of systematic maintenance programs that aims to repair and service equipment before failures occur.
-It involves maintenance recalls triggered by potentially many tracked values such as odometer values, engine hours, date, and consumption of one or several fluids.
+They involve maintenance recalls triggered by trackable data including odometer values, engine hours, date, consumption of one or several fluids, etc...

 - You can integrate your statutory maintenance (eg MOT PMI) and do maintenance on specific vehicle systems (eg spring and fall HVAC checks in northern climates, etc.) or integrate special asset requirements (eg Full snow blowers inspection before winter, PTOs on cement trucks, etc.).

-The idea of PM is to keep something in working order or extend its life.
-Having well designed inspection programs helps reveal whether or not the use that is made of a unit is rougher than average.
-During Inspection, minor corrective or PM tasks can be performed, such as changing filters and fluids.
-However if something more serious is detected (like a component issue for instance) and needs immediate action, the inspection leads to an unplanned work order (corrective maintenance).
-Many organizations evolve from simple corrective maintenance to this type of maintenance management and get excellent results.
+The purpose of PM is to keep your equipment in working order for as long as possible.
+Well designed inspection programs help reveal whether or not the use that is made of a unit is rougher than average.
+During scheduled Inspections, minor maintenance tasks can be quickly performed.
+Eg: changing filters and fluids.
+When something more serious is detected (Eg: component recalls or failures) and needs immediate action, the inspection leads to a solution that returns the equipment to operational status rapidly.
+Management and control needs of many organizations evolve naturally from simple corrective maintenance to a scheduled inspection / PM type of maintenance management and get profitable results.

-In other words, to have any kind of decent preventive maintenance in place (or even just plain maintenance), you require the proper tool, namely preventive maintenance software.
-So what does a PM system worthy of the name provide?
+Simply put, to have an effective maintenance program, preventive or otherwise in place, you require the proper tool, namely preventicve maintenance software.
+So what does an effective PM system provide?